-This one comes from Stephen in Dartford, and his question “Why should I make a Will?”
+This one comes from Stephen in Dartford, and his question is: “Why should I make a Will?”

 Your home, savings, insurance policies, investments, and personal possessions are all affected, and together these items comprise your ‘estate’.